nus-cs2103-AY2324S1/ip/docs/README.md

 Format: `deadline DESCRIPTION /by DATE [TAG]…` <br>
 + A Deadline task is the type of task which has a strict due date.
-+ `DATE` needs to follow the format `yyyy-mm-dd` exactly and must be valid, otherwise you will get an error message of DateTimeParseException and the Deadline task will not be successfully added.
++ `DATE` needs to follow the format `yyyy-mm-dd HH:mm` exactly and must be valid, otherwise you will get an error message of DateTimeParseException and the Deadline task will not be successfully added.
 + The newly added Deadline task is not marked by default.
 If you want to mark it, please use [`mark`](#marking-a-task-mark) command separately.

 Example of usage:
-+ `deadline assignment /by 2023-10-01`: This will add assignment as a Deadline task due on 1st October 2023 to the task list. <br>
++ `deadline assignment /by 2023-10-01 08:00`: This will add assignment as a Deadline task due at 8:00 on 1st October 2023 to the task list. <br>
-+ `todo coding assignment /by 2023-10-01 #CS2103T`: This will add coding assignment as a Deadline task due on 1st October 2023 with tag #CS2103T to the task list.
++ `todo coding assignment /by 2023-10-01 08:00 #CS2103T`: This will add
+coding assignment as a Deadline task due at 8:00 on 1st October 2023 with tag #CS2103T to the task list.

 ### Adding an Event task: `event`